seirveds/DalleBot/README.md

 Ben shapiro as a guest star on seinfeld
 ![](sample_images/ben%20shapiro%20as%20a%20guest%20star%20on%20seinfeld.png)

-Santa claus fighting in the vietnam was
+Santa claus fighting in the vietnam war
 ![](sample_images/santa%20claus%20fighting%20in%20the%20vietnam%20war..png)

 Shirtless michael myers at mcdonalds